List of Altair: A Record of Battles characters: Urado Kingdom

-Margit is the 22-year-old (20 at the start of the series) fourth princess of the Urado kingdom and the cabinet minister of negotiations for Greater Türkiye.
+Margit is the 22-year-old (20 at the start of the series) fourth princess of the Urado kingdom and the cabinet minister of negotiations for Greater Turkey.
 She is also a spy for Zağanos's spy network, which her father is aware of and allows since cabinet ministers are free to use any method to gather information.
-Although preppy and energetic, Margit takes her duties seriously and is the most willing among her family to ally with Türkiye, knowing Balt-Rhein will make Urado dependent on them.
+Although preppy and energetic, Margit takes her duties seriously and is the most willing among her family to ally with Turkey, knowing Balt-Rhein will make Urado dependent on them.
 Once Urado starts to do trade with east Rumeliana, Margit is reassigned as the cabinet minister for the eastern countries and journeys with Niki to the east.